The Problem with Plastic Plant Pots

 Plastic pots remain popular for their affordability, lightweight nature, and durability, but they come with serious environmental drawbacks.
 Most are made from petroleum-based materials that do not readily biodegrade, taking centuries to break down and contributing heavily to landfill overflow.
 As they degrade, they also release microplastics into the environment, contaminating soil and water, posing a threat to ecosystems and wildlife.
 While some plastic pots are technically recyclable, many are discarded due to contamination or limited access to proper recycling facilities, meaning the majority still end up in landfills.

-In contrast, wooden planter boxes offer a more sustainable and practical solution.
+In contrast, wooden plant pots offer a more sustainable and practical solution.
 Wood is a natural, biodegradable material that breaks down over time without harming the environment.
 When sourced responsibly, wood is also a renewable resource, making it an environmentally sound choice.
 Wooden planters are also more durable in many respects, being less prone to breaking and often repairable if damaged.
 In addition to their environmental benefits, wooden planters have an organic aesthetic that is difficult to replicate using other materials.
 They also provide good insulation for plant roots, supporting healthier plant growth in certain conditions.

 Back to blog